2015 World University Games Champion

 NCAA and World University Games champion Sarah Henry’s path to elite swimming started in Lake Ontario, Canada where she first took lessons as a kid.
-But the path wasn’t always so smooth.
+But her path wasn’t always so smooth.

 “As a kid, I almost quit the sport after I failed Level 8 of my swimming lessons twice,” admits the 400 IM specialist, “because I was unable to do breaststroke kick.”

-Henry gravitated towards the individual medley races purely for the sake of variety.
-“I always enjoyed IM because I got to train all the strokes,” she says.
+Sarah gravitated towards the individual medley races purely for the sake of variety.
+“I always enjoyed swimming IM’s because I got to train all the strokes,” she says.
 “You can just train one stroke one day, combine them or work transitions.
 There is just so much to be done.
-This is very challenging but it keeps every workout interesting.”
+It can be challenging at times but it keeps every workout interesting.”

-Injury finally caught up to Henry during the first half of her career at Texas A&M, when she tore her ACL twice.
+Injury finally caught up to Sarah during the first half of her career at Texas A&M, when she tore her ACL twice.
 That experience taught her patience, a lesson she hopes to impart to young swimmers.
 “When it comes to recovering from injuries, don’t push it!” she cautions.
-“My second ACL tear was much worse than the first.
+“My second ACL tear was much worse than the first.”

 Take the recommended amount of time off, do your rehab and listen to your body.
 If your knee is swelling to the size of a melon, it’s because it’s not happy!
 Sometimes, it’s better to progress slowly than it is to take one step forward and three back.
 Take care of the problem and don’t just muscle through it.”

-“Swimming and physics go hand in hand not just from a scientific standpoint when it comes to principles like like buoyancy but they’re both just very challenging areas.
-Swimming has helped me with time management for physics and my aspiration not to be afraid of things that appear daunting.”
+With her swimming career behind her, Sarah focuses on furthering her education in physics.
+“Swimming and physics go hand in hand not just from a scientific standpoint when it comes to principles like buoyancy but they’re both just very challenging areas.
+Swimming has helped me with time management for physics and to not be afraid of things that appear daunting.”

 That’s not to say she skimps on technique.
 “I am a huge fan of technique.
-I like to ask myself what I am working on almost every stroke of practice, whether it is a drill or if I am dying in a set.
+I like to ask myself what I am working on almost every stroke of practice.
 Swimmers can learn a lot from smart training and a smart approach to their races.”